 Department-wide Graduate Schools of the Faculty of Mathematics and Natural Sciences

-The Faculty of Mathematics and Natural Sciences currently has five department-wide graduate schools that are open for doctoral candidates striving for a Dr. rer. nat.
+The Faculty of Mathematics and Natural Sciences currently has five department-wide graduate schools that are open for all doctoral candidates striving for a Dr. rer. nat.
 (Doctor rerum naturalium).
-Doctoral candidates in the teachers education of mathematics and the natural sciences can join the graduate school for teachers education (GFLB)

 The main objectives of the Graduate Schools are: